-Voting you can vote for up to five candidates.
+Q65.
+Do I have to vote for all the candidates for any issue?
+If I don't vote for all the candidates or all the issues on my voting document, will all my votes be informal? Α Under FPP you can vote for as many candidates as you want but not more than the number of positions available on the voting document.
+So if you are electing five councillors then you can vote for up to five candidates.
 Remember, for FPP you tick the candidates you want to elect.
+With STV you can vote for all or as many candidates as you wish but these must be in order of your preference and no number can be repeated.
+Remember for STV, you rank the candidates you want to elect from number 1 onwards.
 You can decide not to vote for one or more of the different elections on your voting document.
 This does not invalidate all your other votes.
-Q65.
-Why can't I vote for a certain candidate who is standing for a different ward, community board or other issue?
-A You can only vote for the elections relevant to the area in which you live.
-You cannot vote for a candidate for the same city, district or region who is standing in another ward or constituency because you are not an elector of that ward or constituency. where Includ may have to describe the boundaries and tell the caller e the address they are claiming the vote for fits into this. de a description of how the different elections are elected by ward, area, at large) Q66.
+Q66 .
+Why can't I vote for a certain candidate who is standing for a different ward, community board or other issue? Α You can only vote for the elections relevant to the area in which you live.
+You cannot vote for a candidate for the same city, district or region who is standing in another ward or constituency because you are not an elector of that ward or constituency.
+(You i may have to describe the boundaries and tell the caller where the address they are claiming the vote for fits into this.
+Include a description of how the different elections are elected (e.g. by ward, area, at large) Q67 .
 My husband's voting document and mine are different.
 He has more/less things to vote for.
-His list of candidates is different to mine?
-A Is your council using random name order on the voting documents?
-If YES then this could explain why the list looks different.
+His list of candidates Α Is your council using random name order on the voting documents?
+If YES then this could explain why the list looks different. is different to mine?
 Has your council established Māori wards or constituencies?
 If YES and you and your husband are not on the same electoral roll (Māori/general) then this may explain why the voting documents are different.
-If not then it is something that should be passed to the Electoral Officer on Extn 7280 Q67.
-I have received two voting documents Put c all through to the Electoral Officer on Extn 7280